This topic describes how to configure disk encryption for an ApsaraDB RDS for PostgreSQL instance. Disk encryption ensures the security of your data.

-- Hsm: The CMK is managed in an HSM, which is dedicated to safeguard the CMK.
+- Hsm: The CMK is managed in an HSM, and the HSM safeguards the CMK.

 Description The description of the CMK.
-Rotation Period The interval of automatic rotation.
+Rotation Period The interval of automatic rotation of symmetric keys.
 Valid values:

-Note You can specify this parameter only when you set the Key Spec parameter to Aliyun_AES_256 or Aliyun_SM4.
+Note You can configure this parameter only if you set the Key Spec parameter to Aliyun_AES_256 or Aliyun_SM4.

 - Disable: Automatic rotation is disabled.